 “There is rarely somebody who has captured America like her in terms of her perception of the 20th century,” said Marc Payot, the gallery’s partner and vice president told the New York Times.
 “This show is really her beginning as a photographer and developing her language.”

 On Feb.
-13, celebrities gathered at Hauser & Wirth to honor Leibovitz including Paul McCarthy, who is shown in the exhibit, Demi Moore who Leibovitz photographed pregnant for the cover of Vanity Fair, chef Wolfgang Puck, Mayor Eric Garcetti and his father former Mayor Gil Garcetti.
+13, celebrities gathered at Hauser & Wirth to honor Leibovitz including Paul McCartney, who is shown in the exhibit, Demi Moore who Leibovitz photographed pregnant for the cover of Vanity Fair, chef Wolfgang Puck, Mayor Eric Garcetti and his father, former Mayor Gil Garcetti.

 Patti Smith, who is also featured in the exhibit, performed while the guests had dinner and celebrated Leibovitz.